Cephuez/PastProjects/Auto_Part_Database_Python/ReadMe.txt

   3. Collect the parts from the staging area to be giving to the shipper
   4. Complete the order before being shipped out.

-In my code, I used a library called Pandas that will allow me to connect to my Oracle database.
-In here, I make a simple GUI that allows the user to complete their task.
+In my code, I used a library called Pandas that allows me to connect to my Oracle database.
+In this part of the code, I implemented a simple program that allows the user to interact with a console.
+Through here, the user can do task 1-3 by using the console.
+It's simple, but it's purpose is to set up the code for when I'm going to build up a better GUI.
-The user will first need to log in into the server.
-I've created an account for myself for this part.

-You can navigate to my Implementation Folder.
-In here, I explain how I coded each of my code.